 You only need eight ingredients to make these super simple cookies.
 They can be made in just a few minutes, and clean-up is a cinch too.

-- Almond flour - if you prefer you can sub in finely chopped peanuts (not peanut powder - it is too dry).
+- Almond flour - if you prefer you can sub in almond meal (not peanut powder - it is too dry).

 - Coconut oil - butter works too.

-- Peanut butter - make sure you choose a variety without added sugar.
+- Creamy Peanut butter - make sure you choose a variety without added sugar.
+I use natural peanut butter.

 - Sweetener - I use my blend of xylitol, erythritol, and stevia.